atimpone/aws-foundation-journey/HUGO-TODO.md

 * DONE - Move notices to a more appropriate style.
 * DONE - Make images linkable.
 * DONE - List children on pages as appropriate.
-* Selectively include inline TOC after intro paragraphs.
+* DONE - Selectively include inline TOC after intro paragraphs.
 * IN PROGRESS - Understand how the `date` field in frontmatter is used by Hugo.
   * Currently these dates are hardcoded.
   * How does Hugo or the Learn theme represent page modification dates?